Katie Green: Modelling contracts

 Green was first given an opportunity to model when a Surrey, England photographer arranged a test-shoot for her at a photographic studio in West Sussex.
 She subsequently modelled for a group of photographers on a regular basis to gain experience.
 She was then introduced to a top London photographer for whom she began to regularly model.

 Green was a shop assistant in West Sussex earning minimum wage in summer 2008 and considering applying to join the police force when she saw a magazine advertisement for a model to represent Wonderbra.
 She thought she did not have a chance but attended an open casting in London in July 2008 and had a few quick pictures taken in her underwear.
 She applied for FHM's "High Street Honeys" competition in 2007, reaching the top 10 in 2008.
 A week later, The Daily Express newspaper ran a picture of her on page three, asking readers to contact them if they knew who she was as she had been selected as the new face of Wonderbra.
-Green contacted the newspaper and soon learned that she had beatent 4,000 other girls in the competition.
+Green contacted the newspaper and soon learned that she had beaten 4,000 other girls in the competition.

 Wonderbra introduced her to Premier Model Management agency, with whom she signed.
 She reported that "one of the guys from the PR agency from Wonderbra insisted that I lose weight, that it was normal for models to be a size 8....
 Unless I could drop down to that weight, they wouldn't be willing to get me more work."
 The agency arranged for two photo shoots with Wonderbra, and she appeared on billboards in the West End of London and on the packaging for Wonderbra's D to G cup bras, with the message, "D to G, because we’re more than a handful".